 With experience, do I still need a skipper?

-“Do I still need a skipper?”
-If you’re worried about whether you have the necessary experience to sail the area of your choice, please submit a sailing resume through our website and we will be happy to assist you.
-We can provide a full chart and boat briefings to familiarize you with your cruising grounds and yacht, with prior notice, we can also provide a checkout skipper who will be happy to spend an extra couple of hours with you on a one-to-one basis.
+“Do I still require a skipper?”
+If you are unsure on whether you have the necessary experience to sail the area of your choice, please submit a sailing resume and we will be happy to assist you.
+We can provide a full chart and boat briefings to familiarize you with your cruising grounds and yacht.
+With prior notice, we can also provide a checkout skipper who will be happy to spend an extra couple of hours with you on a one-to-one basis.

 Do you offer Sailing instruction courses?